urao/opencontrail-poc-aws/README.md

 # opencontrail-poc-aws
-Deploy opencontrail as POC on AWS
+Deploy opencontrail cloud as POC on AWS

-Steps to deploy this environment on AWS
+Steps to deploy this opencontrail cloud on AWS

 Pre-requisties:
 --------------
 0) AWS account
 1) On host from where these scripts will be executed, install the below packages
   a) apt-get -y install python-pip ansible git awscli 2)Configure, aws with credentials, access_key and secret_access_key